 There are lots of attorneys trying to make their law practice work.
 It isn’t an easy road.
 It has been especially tough with the state of the economy since 2008.
 Many lawyers graduate from law schools and not nearly enough quality clients who pay the bills.
 What’s an attorney to do to make it?

-Some attorneys opt to get advice from an attorney who they see carrying lots of manilla files up and down the steps at the courthouse.
+Some attorneys opt to get advice from an attorney who they see carrying lots of manila files up and down the courthouse’s steps.
 These attorneys are often told to take traditional approaches.
-The traditional approach usually involves networking, passing out business cards, offering low-cost services and being extremely patient.
+The traditional approach usually involves networking, passing out business cards, offering low-cost services, and being extremely patient.
 Many young attorneys then take this “me too” approach and wonder why they struggle.

 But most attorneys are resistant.
 They opt to take the safe approach.
-They opt to mimic and do what they are told by others.
+They opt to mimic and do what others tell them.
 But years into their practice, those student loans are still there, the credit card balances barely have a dent in them and student loans have to be taken out yet again to put the kids through college (when the attorney’s student loans are still there or freshly paid).

-If you are have specific ideas in terms of how attorneys can do things differently than the masses, feel free to share your comments below.
+If you have specific ideas in terms of how attorneys can do things differently from the masses, please share your comments below.